 There are probably at least some militant atheists who believe all that, but that’s not the point; the point is Unbeliever X’s view is fundamentally opposed by a great majority of Americans, and is deeply, deeply de-legitimatizing to all religiously inclined Americans.
 So should his free speech be restricted?
 Should religiously inclined students riot to shut down his speech when the local student-atheist club invites him to speak on campus?
 Should insulted and threatened groups declare his repugnant views not open to debate?

-Who decides what is or is not open to debate?
+It is indisputable that some words can cause harm; words are the tools of democracy.
+So, who decides what is or is not open to debate?
 A national majority?
 A violent minority?
 Lawmakers?
 College presidents or student senates?
 Dr. Baer seems to completely miss the worm in the apple.
 Instead, he believes that speech that does not “lead to the truth” is not worth protecting.
 Such not-good speech must be restricted so that freedom of speech for “those who previously had no standing” may somehow increase.
 To continue his explanation: